K6 Math Logo

 Other Theorems credited to Pythagoras.

-• The Pythagoras theorem – the square on the hypotenuse is equal to the sum of the squares of the other two sides.
+2. The Pythagoras theorem –state that the square on the hypotenuse is equal to the sum of the squares of the other two sides.

 The information on this page is adapted from a full biography of Pythagoras of Samos.

-I have created a printable version of this page for your convenience.
+I have created a printable of this information for you to offer your child an offline option.